aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/imagewatermarkoptions/is_washout/_index.md

 ﻿---
+title: ImageWatermarkOptions.is_washout property
+linktitle: is_washout property
-title: is_washout property
+articleTitle: is_washout property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets a boolean value which is responsible for washout effect of the watermark"
+description: "ImageWatermarkOptions.is_washout property.
+Gets or sets a boolean value which is responsible for washout effect of the watermark"
 type: docs
 weight: 20
 url: /python-net/aspose.words/imagewatermarkoptions/is_washout/